-This dialog can be used by Administrators to see current License information and to sever existing Connections to the APS.net Service.
+Administrators can use this dialog to see current License information and sever existing Connections to the APS.net Service.

 Connections are used by the APS Clients, the APS Scheduling Agent, the APS Interface, and any external programs to communicate with the APS Service.
 The number of simultaneous connections is limited by the number of user Licenses installed.